Prosecutor: Defendants in Arbery case can't use self-defense

 The prosecution gets the final word because it carries the burden of proving its case beyond a reasonable doubt.
 Prosecutors and defense attorneys spent hours on Monday delivering closing arguments that spilled into a second day.

+Dunikoski said Arbery’s pursuers had “no badge, no uniform, no authority” and were “just some strange guys in a white pickup truck.”
+And she cited their own words to police immediately after the shooting: that they saw Arbery running but were unsure if he had committed a crime.

+“You can’t make a citizen’s arrest because someone’s running down the street and you have no idea what they did wrong,” Dunikoski said.

-After the prosecution wraps up, Superior Court Judge Timothy Walmsley will give instructions to the disproportionately white jury on how to apply the law before it begins deliberations at the Glynn County courthouse in the port city of Brunswick.
+Once the prosecution wrapped up, Superior Court Judge Timothy Walmsley began giving instructions to the disproportionately white jury on how to apply the law before it can start deliberations at the Glynn County courthouse in the port city of Brunswick.

 Arbery’s killing became part of a larger national reckoning on racial injustice after a graphic video of his death leaked online two months later.